Position Title: Field Tech

 - Provide onsite and remote support for desktops and servers of all flavors

-- Deep knowledge of email systems and troubleshooting Exchange, Google Apps, Kerio and other mail platforms
+- Deep knowledge of email systems and troubleshooting Exchange, Google Apps, and other mail platforms

-- Deep knowledge of networking, routing, firewalls and remote VPNs
+- Knowledge of networking, routing, firewalls and remote VPNs

-- Understand and build solutions based on client’s technological needs
+- Understand and build solutions based on client’s technological needs; not sales quotas

 - Juggle many clients and tasks without fear